-Factors That Influence How Long Baclofen Stays in Your System
+Factors That Influence How Long Baclofen Stays in One’s System

-Several factors influence the presence of Gablofen in your system.
+Several factors influence the presence of Gablofen in the system.
 For how long does Baclofen last in the body depends on such factors as:

 Age: This is a significant factor of Gablofen staying in the system.
 For seniors, the time taken is much longer when compared to a younger age group.